ghulepati/ghule-portfolio/Export.md

 ### Exploring new Features of Tableau -

 I redesigned my Tree Map to a Bar Graph, with focus on top 30 countries.
 A neat simple bar graph which is easy to understand with the final volume count at the tip and both axis proper without overallaping things when I realised that though this is simple and adds to perception, the intuitiveness could be made better and the engagement could be made a lot better.
 Hence, I decided to explore some layout options in tableau.
 After going through some material on how to have different layouts in tableau, I had to think if I want to have a tree map and a world map together or a bar graph and a world map.
 I went ahead with a World Map and a Bar Grapgh while creating a new dashboard and adding both sheets to it.

+### Explanation for Visualisations -

+#### World Map
+I wanted to show all countries to whom US exports arms while also focusing on top N countries.
+I tried a grey-red approach first, but noticed that having only top 10 countries red is not having that effect, that story which says that we need to do something about this increasing arms export problem.
+For this reason, I choose to color the top 10 countries dark blue while also showing all other non-zero countries in a distinct shade of blue just to have that visual of so many countries falling under this trap of arms and leading to more violence in the world.
+Also, when there is a world map everyone has to see which color is their home country so that makes it more engaging with the audience.
+I just decided to name Thailand in bold, as I wanted to show how a country small in area exports such heavy arms, meaning that every other person might poses arms which could be a possible reason for all the increasing crimes and how US is a direct relation causing that.

+#### Bar Graph
+Along the world map, I wanted to show a simple statistic of top 30 countries just to give an idea of the cummulative volume of arms exported by the US to the world.
+Because of the interviews I choose bar graph over Tree Map and I think because of this the truthfulness of the data can be easily seen as it avoids any misleading information and correctly shows all necessary data while maintaining completeness by not overdoing the variables as well.
+Both the graphs show a cool blue color scheme and compliment each other while maintaining each other's uniqueness and distinctiveness but together as a whole is very aesthetic.

+Thus, my final design signifies Completeness, Usefulness, Perceptibility, Engagement, Truthfulness, Aesthetics and Intuitiveness.